-Learner analytics is used to review student behavior and improve training.
+Learner analytics are used to review student behavior and improve training.
 There are countless tools available for that, from Learning Management Systems with xAPI to intelligent tutoring systems with the eye-tracking feature.

 Remarkably, most information for learner analysis is so simple that top-end technologies are not even required.
 At such a basic level, even a modern LMS can solve most of your L&D woes, as long as it can track and recover the data you need.
 In most cases, the information you need is as simple as:

-- What your learners choose to learn and why;
+- What do your learners choose to learn and why?

 For example, JoomlaLMS allows tracking learners’ performance to identify ways to improve your eLearning course.
 With its reporting functionality, you can define gaps in students' knowledge and skills, determine the organization’s compliance level and overall learners' performance.

-With Big Data analysis tools you can track the performance of each student to make learning more personalized.
-Also, big data analysis can provide information on how the training impacts your ROI.
+With Big Data analysis tools, you can track the performance of each student to make learning more personalized.
+Also, big data analysis can provide information on how the training affects your ROI.

-Research on adaptive eLearning model which stands on Big Data by using competency-based knowledge and social learner activities shows that the analysis transforms training paradigm and provides an effective learning rhythm.
+Research on the adaptive eLearning model, which relies on Big Data by using competency-based knowledge and social learner activities, shows that the analysis transforms the training paradigm and provides an effective learning rhythm.

 Chatbots in Learning